- Clinical Science

 In all of the contacts with the Licensing Board, you should plan ahead.
 While some of the personnel can be helpful in providing information, few can provide definitive and rapid decisions on your applications.
 Each of you would be well advised to obtain copies of your state's licensing requirements and correspond with your Board regularly, documenting and obtaining the Board's approval for programs of study and clinical experience.

 If a student should feel dissatisfied with an Area action (by an instructor, advisor, and so on), the student may first proceed via the Area grievance policy.
 For the Clinical Area, this consists of presenting the problem to the Area Chair.
-If the response is not satisfactory, students may avail themselves of a meeting with the Departmental Graduate Committee.
+If the response is not satisfactory, students may avail themselves of a meeting with the Associate Chair for Student Academic Affairs (Nestor Lopez-Duran).
 If further discussion is necessary, the student may pursue the formal steps of Rackham's grievance process.
 There are Departmental and University Ombudspersons to aid the student in resolving disagreements or complaints.

 If the student disagrees with the competency remediation plan, students may avail themselves of a meeting with the Departmental Graduate Committee.
-If further discussion is necessary, the student may pursue the formal steps of Rackham's grievance process.
+If further discussion is necessary, the student may pursue the formal steps of the Department Due Process Policies and Rackham's grievance process.
 There are Departmental and University Ombudspersons to aid the student in resolving disagreements or complaints.